itsderek23/dlite_site/_posts/2020-08-03-zwift-wahoo-kickr-review.md

 Why has indoor training evolved this way?
 It's all about motivation.
 In the _The Rocky V Era_, it was up to you define workouts and get your heart rate into the proper zone.
 That's easy to let up on. _The Smart Solo Era_ made it easier to stay motivated by setting power and interval lengths for you and you see your metrics (power, heart rate, cadence, etc) following a workout.
 It's motivating to hit the workout's prescribed numbers.
 Finally, the _The Multi-Player Era_ taps into our innate competitive instinct: it's hard to resist chasing a rider up the road even when they are just a collection of sprites on the screen.
 It's easier than ever before to stay motivated on a trainer.

-## Setting up the Wahoo Kickr Core, Zwift, and Strava
+## Setting up the Wahoo Kickr Core and Zwift

 Connecting all of these parts isn't too bad: